HL7/US-Core-STU3/pages/_includes/us-core-careteam-search.md

 -----------

-`GET/CarePlan?patient=[id]&category=careteam&status=active`
+`GET/CareTeam?patient=[id]&status=active`

-*Support:* Mandatory to support search by patient, category and status.
+*Support:* Mandatory to support search by patient and status.

 *Implementation Notes:* Search for all current care team members for a patient.
-Fetches a bundle of all current CarePlan resource(s) and the participants referenced by the CarePlan resource(s) for the specified patient. [(how to search by reference)], [(how to search by token)] and [(how to include referenced resources in search result)](http://hl7.org/fhir/2017Jan/search.html#include).
+Fetches a bundle of all current CareTeam resource(s) and the participants referenced by the CareTeam resource(s) for the specified patient. [(how to search by reference)], [(how to search by token)] and [(how to include referenced resources in search result)](http://hl7.org/fhir/2017Jan/search.html#include).